The Tapping Evidence Base

 APA

-This record is part of the Tapping Evidence Base — an openly-sourced, fully-referenced directory of the research on EFT/tapping.
+This record is part of the Tapping Evidence Base — an openly-sourced, fully-referenced directory of the research on EFT/Tapping.
 Explore more studies on Depression · Weight & Food Cravings

 Share this study